sphiloilo

 MISSION: We commit ourselves to:

-2. Innovate & develop competencies of health care professionals through continuing relevant training and research programs;
+• innovate & develop competencies of health care professionals through continuing relevant training and research programs; and

 CORE VALUES: